 In the early days of renewable energy, the industry comprised of large companies playing a high stakes game.
 The environment was impossible for small companies to compete in.
 However, in 2006 the game changed with the introduction of Ontario’s Renewable Energy Standard Offer Program.
-RESOF effectively opened the door to smaller companies looking to develop wind or solar projects up to 10 MW.
+RESOP effectively opened the door to smaller companies looking to develop wind or solar projects up to 10 MW.

 Recent advances in solar energy will help further the public use of photovoltaic (PV) solar generation by reducing solar costs to reach parity with fossil fuels.
 Price reductions in the solar industry have been due, in large part, to using cheaper and readily available materials.
 However, researchers are developing new technologies that will turn the energy market upside down.